Jason Robards: Early life

-Naval service in World War II
+Naval service

 Following the completion of recruit training and radio school, Robards was assigned to the heavy cruiser USS Northampton in 1941 as a radioman 3rd class.
 On December 7, 1941, Northampton was at sea in the Pacific Ocean about 100 mi off Hawaii.
 Contrary to some stories, he did not see the devastation of the Japanese attack on Hawaii until Northampton returned to Pearl Harbor two days later.
 Northampton was later directed into the Guadalcanal campaign in World War II's Pacific theater, where she participated in the Battle of the Santa Cruz Islands.

 During the Battle of Tassafaronga in the waters north of Guadalcanal on the night of November 30, 1942, Northampton was sunk by hits from two Japanese torpedoes.
 Robards found himself treading water until near daybreak, when he was rescued by an American destroyer.
 For its service in the war, Northampton was awarded six battle stars.
 Two years later, in November 1944, Robards was radioman aboard the light cruiser USS Nashville, the flagship for the invasion of Mindoro in the northern Philippines.
 On December 13, she was struck by a kamikaze aircraft off Negros Island in the Philippines.
 The aircraft hit one of the port five-inch gun mounts, while the plane's two bombs set the midsection of the ship ablaze.
 With this damage and 223 casualties, Nashville was forced to return to Pearl Harbor and then to the Puget Sound Naval Shipyard in Bremerton, Washington, for repairs.

 Robards served honorably during the war, but was not a recipient of the U.S. Navy Cross, contrary to what has been reported in numerous sources.
 The inaccurate story derives from a 1979 column by Hy Gardner.
 Aboard Nashville, Robards first found a copy of Eugene O'Neill's play Strange Interlude in the ship's library.
 Also while in the Navy, he first started thinking seriously about becoming an actor.
 He had emceed for a Navy band in Pearl Harbor, got a few laughs, and decided he liked it.
 His father suggested he enroll in the American Academy of Dramatic Arts (AADA) in New York City, from which he graduated in 1948.
 Robards left the Navy in 1946 as a Petty officer first class.
 He was awarded the Good Conduct Medal of the Navy, the American Defense Service Medal, the American Campaign Medal, the Asiatic–Pacific Campaign Medal, and the World War II Victory Medal.